Frogmouth/jQuery.Wishlist/README.md

 Do and To do list:
 ---------------------

-- Create the plugin Core 1.0 Beta Versione
+- Create the plugin Core 1.x Beta Versione

 This is a beta version, developed for future needs.
 There are a lot of things to do, such as:

+- Continue to Developed the Core Script
 - Light Version (whitout Backbone & Underscore)
 - Exploit the possibilities of Backbone
 - Develop client management wisthlist (like item order, item prop, ecc...)